 Our kidneys make three important hormones, erythropoietin, renin and active vitamin D. Erythropoietin stimulates the production of red blood cells, renin is involved in the control of blood pressure and active vitamin D controls calcium uptake and helps make strong bones.

-Our video collections of videos on YouTube, which have been grouped into playlists, to learn more about the kidneys and the urinary system and other related topics.
-Start with the video below and later you can view a wide range of reviewed kidney health education videos on our profile KidneyHealthAus - on YouTube.
+Our collection of YouTube videos have been grouped into playlists, to enable you to learn more about the kidneys, urinary system and related topics.
+Start with video below and later view other reviewed kidney health education videos at KidneyHealthAus - on YouTube.

 Without any kidney function our body dies.
 Some kidney function is essential for life!